smml1996/algorithm_synthesis/README.md

 ### Usage
 #### POMDPs generator
 The following code assumes that you are inside the folder `pomdp_gen`.
-To generate the POMDPs used in the experiments we run
+First set the variable `DIR_PREFIX` in `notebooks\notebook_utils.py` to a path pointing to a directory that will store all the generated files.
+To generate the POMDPs and the simulation results we run
 ```sh
 python bit_flip_experiments.py [arg]
 ```